A2osX/A2osX/.Docs/Command Guide.md

 | ---  |
 | CIFSD  \< ip \| host \> sharename mountpoint |

-CIFSD is a utility to mount a CIFS share as a volume on A2osX.
+CIFSD is a utility for mounting CIFS shares as volumes on A2osX.
 This utility is in development and is targeted for a future release of A2osX.

 ### GETTY